Chanel Iman

-Chanel Iman Robinson (formerly Shepard; born December 1, 1990) is an American model who has worked as a Victoria's Secret Angel.
+Chanel Iman Godchaux (formerly Shepard; born December 1, 1990) is an American model who has worked as a Victoria's Secret Angel.
 Vogue Paris declared her as one of the top 30 models of the 2000s.

 Early life

-Iman was born in Atlanta, Georgia in 1990.
+Iman was born in Atlanta, Georgia, in 1990.
 She grew up in Los Angeles, California.
 She is African American with one quarter Korean lineage from her mother.